Plan NPS as a RADIUS server

 Document the vendor-specific attributes (VSAs) you must configure in NPS.
 If your network access servers require VSAs, log the VSA information for later use when you configure your network policies in NPS.

-Document the IP addresses of RADIUS clients and your NPS server to simplify the configuration of all devices.
-When you deploy your RADIUS clients, you must configure them to use the RADIUS protocol, with the NPS server IP address entered as the authenticating server.
+Document the IP addresses of RADIUS clients and your NPS to simplify the configuration of all devices.
+When you deploy your RADIUS clients, you must configure them to use the RADIUS protocol, with the NPS IP address entered as the authenticating server.
 And when you configure NPS to communicate with your RADIUS clients, you must enter the RADIUS client IP addresses into the NPS snap-in.

 Create shared secrets for configuration on the RADIUS clients and in the NPS snap-in.
 You must configure RADIUS clients with a shared secret, or password, that you will also enter into the NPS snap-in while configuring RADIUS clients in NPS.